top of page

 B glares - E is horrified

-B: Have no fear of your good name, my dear Miss Francis( kisses her hand) - anon! - unless my funeral marriage is called off.
-I will take care of that hot and fiery Douglas!
+B: Have no fear of your good name, I shall take care that hot and fiery Douglas minds his tongue - my dear Miss Francis(kisses her hand) - anon! - unless my funeral marriage is called off, that is

 SCENE 4